Performance Bounds for Quantum Feedback Control

+The right-hand side of the relation above is clearly an element of $Q_{2}[\mathcal{B}]$ as the first two terms are sums of squares.
+Further, any set of degree-one polynomials defining a bounded polyhedron satisfies Putinar's condition~\cite{lasserre2010moments}, thus $\mathcal{T}$ does as well.
+Finally note that $a \in Q_d[\mathcal{T}]$, $b \in Q_d[\mathcal{B}]$, $c \in Q_d[\mathcal{U}]$ implies that $a + b + c \in Q_d[\mathcal{T}\cup\mathcal{B}\cup \mathcal{U}]$ as $\mathcal{T}$, $\mathcal{B}$, and $\mathcal{U}$ are comprised of polynomials in distinct variables.
+The conclusion follows. \end{proof} With this in hand, the convergence of the bounds furnished by \eqref{sosHJB} can be established by application of Putinar's Positivstellensatz \cite{putinar1993positive} according to the following theorem. \begin{theorem} If the value function \eqref{eq:val_fxn} is $\mathcal{C}^{1,2}([0,T]\times B)$ and the set of control constraints $\mathcal{U}$ satisfies Putinar's condition, then $J^*_d \uparrow J^*$. \end{theorem} \begin{proof} Let $\epsilon > 0$ and recall that on a compact set any continuously differentiable function and its (partial) derivatives can be approximated uniformly by a polynomial and its derivatives~\cite{whitney1992analytic}.
+Therefore, there exists a polynomial $w$ such that

-where $\|\cdot \|_{\infty}$ refers to the sup norm on the domains $[0,T]\times B$ and $[0,T]\times B \times U$, respectively.
-Under the assumed smoothness, it is well-known that $V$ satisfies the HJB equation (see e.g. \cite[Thm.
-3.1]{oksendal_applied_2007}) and thus in particular it holds that
+where $\|\cdot \|_{\infty}$ refers to the sup norm on the associated domains $[0,T]\times B$ and $[0,T]\times B \times U$, respectively.
+Under the assumed smoothness of the value function $V$, it is well-known that $V$ satisfies the HJB equation (see e.g. \cite[Thm.
+3.1]{oksendal2007applied}) and thus it holds in particular that

 Now consider $\hat{w} = w + 2\epsilon (t-T-1)$ and note that, by construction, $\mathcal{A}\hat{w} = \mathcal{A}w+2\epsilon$ and $\hat{w}(T,\cdot) = w(T, \cdot)-2\epsilon$.
 It follows that